Marcelo Flores in the Qatar 2022 World Cup with Mexico? Don’t scrub!

 Within the Mexican National Team they consider observing the Arsenal U-18 player, but he still needs to refine his physique and avoid individualist actions

-Inside the Mexican team they see difficult that Marcelo Flores, England U-18 Arsenal midfielder, can reach the Qatar World Cup 2022 with the Tri major, as they consider that the player “is individualist” and lacks physical.
+Inside the Mexican team they see difficult that Marcelo Flores, midfielder for England’s U18 Arsenal, can reach the Qatar World Cup 2022 with the Tri major, as they consider that the player “is individualist” and lacks physical.

 “They are putting flowers by 2022 with the greatest … It may be that the technical body of Martino see it, but nothing else, “they said to ESPN Digital from inside the tricolor.